tmtowtdi/DockerDzil/README.md

 ```

+...So the gain here is that you don't have to waste Circle CI build minutes in
+building cpanm and Dist::Zilla with each build.

 # Problem with CircleCI
 This problem has been fixed with the current Dockerfile, these are just notes
 so I can avoid making the same mistake next time.

 Installing Perl modules via cpan or cpanm or cpm can cause a problem with UIDs
 that are too high for Docker to be able to map them.
 This problem is not
-apparent when you build the image locally, but it does show up when CircleCI
+apparent when you build the image locally; it only shows up when CircleCI
-pulls the image.
+builds the image.
 The error I get from them is:

 ```
 CircleCI was unable to start the container because of a userns remapping failure in Docker.